Four-body coupler for superconducting qubits based on Josephson parametric oscillators

 The form of $\hat{S}$ has been determined to renormalize the coupling between the JPOs and the coupler into the JPOs as shown in Appendix~\ref{sec:effective_Hamiltonian}.
-We describe JPO $k$ and the two modes of the coupler in the frame rotating at $\omegap{k}/2$, $\omega_+$, and $\omega_-$, respectively, with
+To describe JPO $k$ in the frame rotating at half a pump frequency $\omegap{k}/2$ and the two modes of the coupler in the frame rotating at $\omega_+$ and $\omega_-$, respectively, we use

 where $\Theta_k(t) = (\omegap{k} t + \theta_{p,k})/2$.
 The Hamiltonian then becomes $\Hhat' = \hat{U}_r^\dagger \hat{U}_g^\dagger \Hhat \hat{U}_g \hat{U}_r - i \hat{U}_r^\dagger \dot{\hat{U}}_r$.
 As shown in Appendix~\ref{sec:effective_Hamiltonian}, this transformation under the condition given by Eq.~(\ref{eq:pump_frequency}), the rotating-wave approximation, and truncation of higher order terms for $g'_\pm$ gives \begin{widetext}